Ostap-Kokoshko/java_lab_repo/README.md

 # 14th Task
-Create a class according to your variant from the list below.

 Using the Lombok library, implement set and get methods, constructors with arguments, a default constructor, and an overridden toString() method.
 The class should contain a public static method getInstance() and a static field instance, the value of which will be returned by the getInstance method.
 The main method should create an array of class objects using: